jobitjoseph/CH32X035_USBSerial/README.md

 - The examples/ folder contains ready-to-use sketches:

 - Basic_USBSerial
-Basic initialization and print test.
+Basic initialisation and print test.
 Prints messages to the USB serial monitor and waits for host connection.

 - Basic_Echo
 Minimal USB CDC echo server.
 Reads characters from the USB host and echoes them back.